Do you ever feel like you spend your whole life covered in Pug dog hair? If you are a Pug owner like I am, this probably resonates!

 Pug dogs can lose hair for several different reasons such as fleas, ticks, mites, allergies, infections, alopecia, and Cushing’s disease.
 But the most common reason is simply this: dogs shed!

 Today there is a lot of confusion around this issue because of so-called “hypoallergenic” or non-shedding dog breeds.
 But the truth is, all dogs shed to some degree.
+In fact, the Pug shedding season lasts longer than most dogs.

 Dogs with very long or curly coats (like Poodles or Maltese) may not seem to shed because the hair gets trapped in the surrounding coat.
 But this doesn’t make these breeds hypoallergenic.
 No dog breed is truly hypoallergenic.